 A perspective is a starting point.
 When we put things into perspective, we are better able to understand ourselves as well as our contexts.
 Consider how one comes to be a development officer.
 Many of us fell in or backed in or we were pushed.
 In my case, I was sort of seduced.

 Working closely with school leaders, development officers perform an essential function that calls for high energy and innovative approaches.
 Through their participation with the Development and Institutional Advancement Program (DIAP), development officers benefit from sharing best practices and peer networking.
-Annual conferences, webinars, a listserv (requires email address from a member school), and other resources focus on administration and management strategies, assessment plans, legal issues, and personal concerns as well as the four basic areas of institutional advancement: the annual fund, major gifts, planned giving, and capital campaigns.
+Annual conferences (Have a great idea for a future workshop?
+Let us know!), webinars, a listserv (requires email address from a member school), and other resources focus on administration and management strategies, assessment plans, legal issues, and personal concerns as well as the four basic areas of institutional advancement: the annual fund, major gifts, planned giving, and capital campaigns.